kpchi/hackaguide/Pre-Planning/Ticketing.md

 		- High barrier to entry.
 			- Daunting to first-timers / beginners especially if they feel that they're disadvantaged for not having a CV / LinkedIn / GitHub
 			- Questionable as to why are these questions (GitHub handle / LinkedIn / CV) required?
 Organizers need to be upfront about what they are using this data for.
 Sponsorship, recruitment or?
 			- Note that having such information is not a substitute for on-day interaction with hackers.
-Better than blanket recruitment emails where the click-in rate is low.
+But better than blanket recruitment emails where the click-in rate is low.
 		- Especially for beginners or people without any programming experience, they will feel "they're not good enough"
 		- Selection process is opaque and subject to (sub)conscious bias.